 It’s difficult to navigate popular weekend markets while trying to keep track of another human, so take advantage of this glorious time alone.
 The Saturday morning Glebe Markets are fashion-focused, with over 200 stalls leaning towards vintage threads and quirky accessories.
 But even if you’re not in the market for a wardrobe refresh, it’s a great place grab lunch and chill on the lawn, listing to live melodies by local musos.

 There’s safety in numbers, so pick up some new skills in a group workshop at Sew Make Create.
 There’s regular classes spanning the world of textiles, and the focus on beginner skills is helpful if you’re visiting on a whim.
-You can try you hand at everything from cross stitch to dress-making in a collaborative space – and you may end up making some new friends.
+You can try your hand at everything from cross stitch to dress-making in a collaborative space – and you may end up making some new friends.

 Why not shock everyone with a new tattoo when you re-emerge into your social circle?
 Hibernia Tattoo in Surry Hills is by appointment only, which makes for a more personalised experience and gives nervous noobs a bit of privacy.
 You’ll also deal with the artists directly throughout the design process.

 Craving some wide open spaces?
 Put your walking shoes on and head to a park.
 The Royal Botanical Gardens will serve solo explorers best.
-You can work on your botanist skills and practice identifying native flora, or become and anthropology wizard with all the people watching you’ll do.
-Worst case scenario: there’s free WiFi in the park.
+You can work on your botanist skills and practice identifying native flora, or become an anthropology wizard with all the people watching you'll do.
+Worst case scenario: there's free WiFi in the park.

 If the sun is still shining, head to an outdoor gym for further self development.
 The workout spot on Observatory Hill has all the equipment and instruction manuals a solo gym junkie could ask for, and is conveniently under-used, so you won’t have to constantly face off muscle men for the pull-up rings.
 There’s also a public bathroom and bubbler nearby.